oconnor663/jacko.io/posts/async_futures.md

 After polling, our main loop can read the first key from this sorted map to get the earliest wake time.
-Then it can `thread::sleep` until that time, fixing the busy loop problem.[^hold_lock] Then it invokes all the `Waker`s whose wake time has passed, before polling again:
+Then it can `thread::sleep` until that time, fixing the busy loop problem.[^hold_lock] Then it invokes all the `Waker`s whose wake time has arrived, before looping and polling again:

-[^hold_lock]: We're holding the `WAKERS` lock while we sleep here, which is a
+[^hold_lock]: We're holding the `WAKERS` lock while we sleep here, which is
-    little sketchy, but it doesn't matter in this single-threaded example.
+    slightly sketchy, but it doesn't matter in this single-threaded example.
 A real multithreaded runtime would use [`thread::park_timeout`] or similar instead of sleeping, so that other threads could trigger an early wakeup.